Mission Statement

 The Odum Library Government Documents Collection of the Eighth Congressional District of Georgia was established in 1956 as a Selective Federal Depository Library.
-The Depository presently receives 58% of the Federal publications available through the Federal Depository Library Program.
 The primary mission of the Depository is to collect, organize, and provide free and unimpeded public access to United States Government publications and Georgia State publications in support of the University's mission and the curricular needs of the students, faculty, and staff at Valdosta State University.
-The depository also serves the general public including members of the business and agricultural community, elementary and secondary school communities, as well as referrals from the South Georgia Regional Library.
+The depository also serves the general public, including members of the business and agricultural community, and elementary and secondary school communities, as well as referrals from the South Georgia Regional Library.

-The Odum Library, as a selective Depository, collects materials that meet the curricular needs of the University and the information needs of the District community.
 The primary responsibility for the selection of document publications resides with the Documents Librarian.
 The Documents Librarian, as a member of the Reference Department, consults with the other Reference Librarians to identify information needs of the University and District communities.
-Subject areas that are in need of development are discussed and item numbers identified for potential selection of Government publications.
-Suggestions from other library departments, as well as directly from members of the depository community are also taken into consideration.
+Suggestions from other library departments, as well as directly from members of the depository community, are also taken into consideration.

 A. Subject Areas